28-year-old becomes 17 again in Zhang Mo's directorial debut

 “People immediately (think) you must have way more resources, and you can have way more shortcuts, but actually it’s not true.
 If anything it’s the opposite because the family aspect casts such a big shadow, you have to be extra creative, or working extra hard, to gain the audience’s approval.”

-Despite basing her directorial debut on an internet novel, Zhang says the genre may have already peaked, with audiences now looking for fresher and more personal stories rather than something that has amassed a huge online fan base.
+Despite basing her directorial debut on an internet novel, Zhang says that movie genre may have already peaked, with audiences now looking for fresher and more personal stories rather than something that has amassed a huge online fan base.

 “I think original content right now is the key for the future of Chinese filmmaking, to tout original stories, not something (remade), not some internet novel,” she said.